Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Not every home loan works the same way.
 Here are the main types you will encounter:

 Construction financing (Baufinanzierung).
 For building a new house or major renovation.
 The loan is paid out in stages as construction progresses, not as a lump sum.
 Interest accrues only on the disbursed amount.
 Requires detailed construction plans and permits.
+A standby charge (Bereitstellungszinsen) may apply to the undrawn portion.

 Building savings loan (Bauspardarlehen).
-You save into a building savings contract (Bausparvertrag) for several years, earning a government bonus, then convert to a loan at a fixed rate.
+You save into a building savings contract (Bausparvertrag) for several years, earning a government bonus, then convert to a loan with a statutory fixed interest rate corridor (typically 3.0-6.0%).
 Lower rates than market mortgages but requires the saving phase.
-See our building savings guide for details.
+Maximum loan amount: €220,000 per person, €440,000 per couple.
+See our building savings guide.

 Getting a mortgage as an expat in Austria